lsw5077/ShinyForEcologistsPart1/README.md

 ## UI

 The first thing we need to decide for our new app's ui is how we want the text and visualization to be organized on the pages.
-Remember that shiny apps make websites, so we have to plan out both the overall structure of the app's pages and how they relate, as well as the layout and organization of each page.
+Remember that Shiny apps make websites, so we have to plan out both the overall structure of the app's pages and how they relate, as well as the layout and organization of each page.
 The organization of the user interface code is consequently hierarchical, with each page's elements nested in a page layout, which is in turn nested in the whole app's layout.

 We'll start out with an app layout that creates clickable tabs across the top, called a "navbarPage."
 I like navbarPage because it looks clean and professional, but there are lots of other options. we define this structure using the ```navbarPage()``` function.
 We'll define the title of our navbarPage, which will show up in the top left, by typing it in quotes: "Stellar Sealion Pup Count Trends."
 So we've updated our empty shinyUI function from above to read: